-It is effective for all, including those who are interested in meditation, but find the contemplative practices of yoga challenging.
+It’s effective for all, including if you’re interested in meditation, but find the contemplative practices of yoga challenging.

-Yoga nidra gently invites us to explore and befriend our layers (koshas) and all the parts of us unconditionally.
+Yoga nidra gently invites you to explore and befriend your layers (koshas) and all the parts of you unconditionally.
 This process offers freedom from the conceptual thinking mind, its imprints and limiting patterns.
-What is revealed is a deeper, unshakeable source of being that stays with us in daily life.
+What’s revealed is a deeper, unshakeable source of being that stays with you in daily life.
 Peaceful sleep and rejuvenation are welcome by-products of the practice.

-Over time, we rediscover the ability to rest and meet life’s varied circumstances with greater calm, clarity and contentment.
+Over time, you rediscover the ability to rest and meet life’s varied circumstances with greater calm, clarity and contentment.

 “Thanks so much Carol – this practice was sumptuous!
 I thought I was fairly awake throughout but when I started to stir at the end I felt like I’d been asleep for days.
 Wonderful!
 Thank you” – Vicki

 Carol has trained in traditional (Satyananda/Bihar) and contemporary (iRest) methods of yoga nidra and has experienced other schools’ approaches.
 The iRest Institute continues to track published research into the efficacy of yoga nidra for various conditions, including chronic pain, sleep problems, depression, anxiety and post-traumatic stress disorder (PTSD).

 ”Carol’s clear and compassionate guidance allowed me to feel safe and to relax into this transformational practice.
 It’s been such a supportive practice for my own general well-being in these challenging times.
 The course is also helping me to gradually come to greater loving acceptance of myself as I am” – A